IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/overview.md

 rules and behaviors.
 The system UI decides when to show which panel and defines the container to place these panels in.
 Frontends expose panels, which the system UI processes and presents when appropriate.
 Panels have many use-cases.
-This is not limited to opening panels when pressing a menu item, but also notifications, process panels, and even the menu itself.
+This is not limited to opening panels when pressing a menu item, but also notifications, main process panels, and even the menu itself.

 As the system UI itself is a plugin, it and its components can be replaced in their entirety.